tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 ---
 ## Tidal Analyze Source Code

 Not sure how ready you are to move to the cloud?
-With Tidal Migrations you have the option to analyze your specified source code associated with the applications.
+With Tidal you have the option to analyze your specified source code associated with the applications.

 The analysis will identify the difficulty to migrate your applications to the